vsm/vsm-box/README.md

     for another Term.
   + `delayPopupHide`: {Number}:
     Delay before unhovering a Term (or ThePopup) will hide ThePopup.
+  + `theConnsMarginBottom`: {Number}:
+    Horizontal space at the bottom of TheConns, drawn not in TheConns-pane's main color, but in the same color as TheTerms' background.
+It reads this color from TheTerms' background-color CSS.
+    This makes it appear that TheTerms (which has no real top-padding) has padding on all sides, while a connector-leg's mousehover-highlighting can still be drawn right until against a Term's top border (by apparently intruding TheTerms' fake 'top padding').
+  + `theConnsMinRows`: {Number}:
+    ...
+  + `theConnsRowHeight`: {Number}:
+    ...
+  + ...
 - `custom-term`: {Function|false}:
   can build custom content for non-Edit-type Terms' labels.
   See below, under: "Custom content for Term labels".